How to Add Lead Source and Attribute Marketing Revenue in Salesforce

 Related: How to view full customer journeys with Ruler

-Ruler is a closed-loop marketing attribution tool that aligns revenue from the CRM with your marketing leads, allowing you to effectively demonstrate your impact on revenue generation.
+Ruler is a marketing attribution tool that aligns revenue from the CRM with your marketing leads, allowing you to effectively demonstrate your impact on revenue generation.

 Ruler helps Salesforce users connect marketing and sales activity by automatically enriching lead data with information previously locked in marketing tools, such as: